 - 1. aggregate demand

 - 2. real wealth

 - 3. real money supply

 - 4. aggregate supply curve

 - 5. maximum capacity

 - 6. wage-price spiral

-- 7. wage and price controls

-- 8. supply shock
+- 7. supply shock

-- 9. stagflation
+- 8. stagflation

-- 10. inflationary expectations
+- 9. inflationary expectations

-- 11. (In Appendix) real business cycle theory

-- 12. (In Appendix) rational expectations school

-- 13. (In Appendix) neoclassical synthesis

-- 14. (In Appendix) New Keynesian macroeconomics

-- 15. (In Appendix) Post-Keynesian macroeconomics

-- 16. False.
+10. False.
 There will be some unemployment (transitory unemployment) at the full employment range of output, but not enough unemployment to be considered a problem.

-- 17. True.
+11. True.

-- 18. False.
+12. False.
 Though there seems to be an inverse relationship between unemployment rate and inflation rate as suggested by the Phillips curve, this is not always true.
 During the 1970s, the United States experienced both high inflation and high unemployment (stagflation).

-- 19. False.
+13. False.
 It is the combination of stagnation and inflation.

-- 20. True.
+14. True.

-- 21. The AD curve is downward sloping due to the Fed reaction rule: when inflation is rising, the Fed will raise interest rates, thereby lowering output, and vice versa when inflation is falling.
+15. The AD curve is downward sloping because when inflation is rising, the Fed will raise interest rates, thereby lowering output, and vice versa when inflation is falling.
 Thus higher rates of inflation lead to lower rates of output, and vice versa.
 Other explanations for the downward sloping AD curve include real wealth effect (lower consumption due to a decline in the value of people's savings and wealth caused by inflation), real money supply effect (decline in real money supply, increase in interest rates and a decline in investment caused by inflation), and a decline in net exports due to an increase in the price of domestic goods.

-- 22. The AD curve would shift with changes in: levels of government spending, taxation, autonomous consumption, autonomous investment, and net exports, and with a change in the Fed inflation rate target.
+16. The AD curve would shift with changes in: levels of government spending, taxation, autonomous consumption, autonomous investment, and net exports, and with a change in the Fed inflation rate target.

-- 23. The five regions are: maximum capacity output, the wage price spiral, the full employment range of output, recession or recovering from recession, and deep recession where output is far below the full employment level and inflation starts to drop or may even be negative. - 24.
-Because producers start to encounter bottlenecks in the supply of some of resources as they increase production, prices will rise in some sectors, leading to some aggregate increase in inflation. - 25.
-The AS curve is flat in the recession range because the existence of unemployed resources produces no pressure for inflation to rise, and the stickiness of wages and prices (their tendency to be slow in adjusting downwards) produces little pressure for inflation to fall. - 26.
-There is no immediate response to inflation in the short run, because it takes time for people to notice the higher inflation and to incorporate it into their contracts. - 27.
-Shifts in the AS curve are caused by: changes in inflationary expectations, and supply shocks (whether beneficial or harmful) such as changes in the price of a key input, or changes in productivity. - 28.
-The classical AS curve is perfectly vertical because the economy is always at its full employment equilibrium.
+17. The five regions are: maximum capacity output, the wage price spiral, the full employment range of output, recession or recovering from recession, and deep recession where output is far below the full employment level and inflation starts to drop or may even be negative.

+18. Because producers start to encounter bottlenecks in the supply of some of resources as they increase production, prices will rise in some sectors, leading to some aggregate increase in inflation.

+19. The AS curve is flat in the recession range because the existence of unemployed resources produces no pressure for inflation to rise, and the stickiness of wages and prices (their tendency to be slow in adjusting downwards) produces little pressure for inflation to fall.

+20. There is no immediate response to inflation in the short run, because it takes time for people to notice the higher inflation and to incorporate it into their contracts.

+21. Shifts in the AS curve are caused by: changes in inflationary expectations, and supply shocks (whether beneficial or harmful) such as changes in the price of a key input, or changes in productivity.

+22. The classical AS curve is perfectly vertical because the economy is always at its full employment equilibrium.
 If output falls below full employment equilibrium, unemployed workers would bid down wages, and the economy would thereby return to full employment.
-Likewise, if output were to rise above full employment equilibrium, workers would bid up wages, and the economy would again return to full employment. - 29.
-The composition of spending entails both the types of goods and services produced, as well as the production methods used in generating GDP.
-Remember from our discussion in Chapter 1 that 'what' is produced and 'how' it is produced are central to understanding how the production process affects well-being. - 30.
-Some economists operating with a classical/Keynesian synthesis would see the differences merely as a matter of time.
-The New Keynesians would be among them, who would argue that it could take a significant amount of time to reach the long run full employment equilibrium.
-Post-Keynesians, on the other hand, would see a much more fundamental difference between the two approaches.
-Their starting point is not the rational, optimizing behavior of individuals and markets that are smoothly functioning.
-Rather, they see the economy as unstable and unpredictable, with individuals influenced by waves of optimism or pessimism.
+Likewise, if output were to rise above full employment equilibrium, workers would bid up wages, and the economy would again return to full employment.

+23. The composition of spending entails both the types of goods and services produced, as well as the production methods used in generating GDP.
+Remember from our discussion in Chapter 1 that 'what' is produced and 'how' it is produced are central to understanding how the production process affects well-being.